 This butternut squash quiche with sage and brown butter flaunts jewel-toned hues on your holiday table with its vibrant bursts of orange and flecks of dark green.
 The trio of flavors is a classic combination, although you probably have yet to experience these ingredients in anything quite as velvety rich as this quiche.
 Perfect sliced into wedges for the brunch holiday table although it works equally well as a simple vegetarian supper or sliced into slivers as cocktail party fare.
 Versatile and vegetarian.
-This recipe has been updated.
 Originally published November 21, 2015.–Renee Schettler Rossi

 Special Equipment: 9-inch (22-centimeter) deep dish tart pan or 10-inch (25-centimeter) tart pan